-Resources for a Congregational Study and Discussion of Child Aversion and Contraception

-A Reliable Primary Book: For a serious study of child aversion and contraception (with use of a single primary source), I recommend The Christian Case against Contraception: Making the Case from Historical, Biblical, Systematic, and Practical Theology & Ethics (285 pp), by Protestant (Presbyterian) scholar, pastor, teacher of Hebrew, and father of five children Bryan C. Hodge.
+Outstanding Resources for a Congregational Study and Discussion of Child Aversion and Contraception teacher of Hebrew, and father of five children Bryan C. Hodge.
 His book is thorough yet readable and involves numerous Christian Church leaders and writers who sustained the Church's opposition to birth control from the Early Church period until the 1900s.
-Hodge endeavors to leave no stone unturned in his search for truth about contraception-which involves his perceptive analyses of the flawed reasoning of current churchmen who have attempted to justify birth control.
-We, the church, are very fortunate to see this book written in our day.
+Hodge recommends other helpful resources and endeavors to leave no stone unturned in his search for truth about contraception-which involves his perceptive analyses of the flawed reasoning of current churchmen who have attempted to justify birth control.
+We of the church are very fortunate to see this book written in our day.
 [Purchase of 5 or more copies earns a 40% discount.
 The publisher can be reached at 541-344-1528.]